 Even in advance of legislative changes like the Financial Transparency Act, the MSRB’s long-range plan for the EMMA system says it will “expand the universe of information made available to the public through enhancements to existing document or data collections and through introduction of new categories of information.
 Such enhancements would be achieved through a combination of rulemaking and voluntary submission.”
 That expanded universe of data would surely benefit the municipal securities market.
 It would also add to the management tools that state and local governments have at their disposal.
 And it would improve public oversight of government.
 Ultimately, progress will come from a combination of voluntary action by authorities like the MSRB, mandates from federal policymakers and states like Florida, and, most of all, collaborative leadership by the producers and consumers of state and local financial information.

 On the outskirts of the world of CAFRs and public finance lurks a man named Walter Burien.
-Since at least 2001, Burien has maintained web sites at which he crusades against what he believes to be public scandals.
+Since at least 2001, Burien has maintained websites where he crusades against what he believes to be public scandals.
 He proclaims that CAFRs reveal massive deceit.

 Every city, county, state, and the federal government keeps a virtually hidden, SECOND SET OF BOOKS which track the multi-TRILLION dollars in tangible wealth they have built up in these virtually hidden portfolios initially coming from investing YOUR skimmed tax money for over 50 years in everything from real estate to the stock market.